thecrumb/NPC-Bot/README.md

 # NPC-Bot

-Answers all your questions... like an NPC.
+A Discord bot that answers all your questions... like an NPC.